Flip (software)

 Flip (formerly Flipgrid and originally Vidku) was a free-to-use video discussion platform bought by Microsoft for use in classroom environments.
 The platform was available via a web browser, or through a mobile app on iOS and Android devices.
-Both the website and apps were fully discontinued in October of 2024 to be implemented in Microsoft Teams for Education instead.
+Both the website and apps were fully discontinued in October 2024 to be implemented in Microsoft Teams for Education instead.
 The software allowed teachers to post topics arranged in a grid which contain videos and text-based information, and allowed students to submit their own videos in response.
 Students and teachers were able to add items to the videos they upload including sticky notes and stickers, and the videos uploaded could include automatically transcribed closed captioning.

 Flipgrid could sync to a teacher's already existing Google Classroom roster, and included a library of pre-existing video discussion topics from organizations including NASA, PBS, and the BBC.
 The platform also allowed for temporary guest speakers to act in a teacher role and to upload videos and topics of their own.

 Two 2020 studies that showed that use of the software improved student engagement in online or hybrid classroom environments.